orionriker/View-OS/README.md

 - Commands
 - Lightweight
 - Easy to use
-- Drivers
-- Bootloader
+- File System
-- Kernel
+- Login/Register System
 - User Friendly

 **Make Sure to read the wiki!**